Application and Admissions Procedure

 - A completed first degree of good standing from an accredited university, equivalent to a British Bachelor’s degree.

-year of study.
-While staff are on hand to advise, students are fully responsible for gaining their
+Admission to GPISH does not guarantee admission to a degree-granting university for the third year of study.
+While staff are on hand to advise, students are fully responsible for gaining their third-year admission.

 - Exposure to the academic study of Islam, the social sciences or the humanities is desirable.

 - Interviews are intended to ascertain intellectual breadth, analytical skills, and an interest in issues relating to the study of Muslim societies.

 Tier 4 Student Visa Requirement

 - Please note that UKVI limits how long a student may spend in the UK studying at degree level (and above) to a total of 5 years.
 This may affect your application if you have already studied in the UK.
-Please promptly notify the Student Services Unit if you have any queries in this regard.
+Please promptly notify Student Services if you have any queries in this regard.
 For further information please visit the UKVI website.